Anthial/katacodatest/buildbot-setup/step8.md

 If this does not satisfy your curiosity about Builders or BuildFactories please checkout the [Builders documentation](https://docs.buildbot.net/latest/manual/configuration/builders.html) or the [BuildFactory documentaiton](https://docs.buildbot.net/latest/manual/configuration/buildfactories.html).

-In our case, we're going to replace the repository URL `http://github.com/buildbot/pyflakes.git`with the URL `INSERT GIT URL HERE`.
+In our case, we're going to replace the repository URL `http://github.com/buildbot/pyflakes.git`with the URL `https://github.com/Anthial/pythonfun.git`.
 Then we are going to change the command execution in the second step from
-`command=["trial", "pyflakes"])` to `command=["python", "INSERT FILE NAME HERE"])`.
+`command=["trial", "pyflakes"])` to `command=["python", "testpy.py"])`.

 Congratulations, you've now successfully ran BuildBot's Docker image, and you've reconfigured it to utilise a different Git repository.